Gyms and fitness centers across Pennsylvania are now open — though only at 50% occupancy.

 The main problem with gyms?
 Other people.

-It can be hard to socially distance in a space where you’re moving from machine to machine, and wearing a mask can be an even greater challenge.
 With a virus that’s primarily spread through respiratory droplets, you don’t want to be near people huffing and puffing.
 But wearing a mask while working out can also be problematic.

 “Just walking around and going up a couple flights of stairs with a mask on is challenging,” says Dr. Eric Sachinwalla, medical director of Infection Prevention and Control at Einstein Medical Center Philadelphia.
 “It impacts your ability to breathe, so I don’t think it’d be very realistic to do a full workout with a mask on.”